-Prerequisite: MATH 83 and ENG 22 or ENG 24 with a grade of C or better or equivalent.
+Prerequisite: CHEM 100 with a grade of C or better or concurrent registration.

-CHEM 151B Elementary Survey of Chemistry (4)
+CHEM 151 Elementary Survey of Chemistry (3)

 An introductory course to the fundamental theories and experimental methods of chemistry intended for students preparing for careers in medical technology, nursing, life sciences, and other technical fields.
 The basic language and quantitative relationships of chemistry are studied, as well as the theories of atomic structure, chemical bonding, structure-property relationships, and chemical reactions.
-Class meets for 3 hours of lecture and 3 hours of lab per week.
-This is an integrated course that combines a three credit lecture with a one credit laboratory class into one package.
-(DP+DY)
+Class meets for 3 hours of lecture.
+(DP)

-Prerequisite: Credit in MATH 82 or higher or equivalent
+Prerequisite: MATH 82 with a grade of CR or C or better or equivalent.